-The knowledge was with him always after that.
+The knowledge was with him al-ways after that.
 He couldn't ask his mother, because he knew now that this was the reason she had always been unhappy.
 Instinctively, he knew too that it was why she feared Aunt Grace.
-Aunt Grace had given him and his mother food and lodging, but he like the rest of the town was not she, like the rest of the town, was not going to let either of them forget their sin.
+Aunt Grace had given him and his mother food and lodging, but she, like the rest of the town, was not going to let either of them forget their sin.
 Yes-he didn't know why it was a sin, but he knew it was, somehow, and he was convinced he was just as guilty as his mother.